 But we don’t just add up the scores, rank the products, and call it a day.
 We believe in taking a more holistic view, allowing you to shop based on your needs.
 For instance, if something is expensive but really effective, we’ll tell you if it’s worth shelling out some cash to invest in something that works—but we’ll also make sure to feature items that don’t cost as much, too.

 After our writers have tested each product, they’ll either keep the product to regularly re-test, or they’ll donate to charities and nonprofit organizations in their area.

-However, our editorial team at The Nessie has strict independence and freedom to cover any product or service at its discretion.
+We maintain strict independence and freedom to cover any product or service at our discretion.
 We do not accept any form of compensation in exchange for coverage or favorable reviews, nor do we give preferential treatment to our partners.

 We’ll occasionally partner with the brands we review and include in The Nessie.
 In those instances, we’re sometimes compensated when you click on a link on The Nessie and purchase a product or service.
 This in no way affects our reviews of brands or the recommendations we give our readers.
 That’s grounded in hours and hours of research and hands on testing.

 If you have any questions about who we’re working with or how we make money, don’t hesitate to ask us at [email protected]